antaryami/search-algorithms/README.txt

 		   or
 		   mvn test
-		   It will generate a result_map.txt file in the same folder where the pom file is located step - 3 : To package the application mvn clean install
+		   It will generate a result_map.txt file in the same folder where the pom file is located If you wish to test the small_map.txt the please uncomment the necessary code block in NodeSerachTest.java and run the above commands.
+		   A sample result for small map also provided in the document section step - 3 : To package the application mvn clean install
 		   or